atxit/network_vista/user_guide/settings/settings.md

 To enable LDAP integration, please enter the following information:

-* LDAP IP or DNS Name: The LDAP Server or VIP.
+* LDAP IP or DNS Name: The LDAP server or VIP.
-* Match on attr: The attribute to match on (ou for example).
+* Match on Attr: The attribute to match on (e.g., ou).
-* Bind DN: The location of the user search (uid=username,ou=users,dc=example,dc=org).
+* Bind DN: The location of the user search (e.g., uid=username,ou=users,dc=example,dc=org).
-* Group user membership, when one or more groups are matched, access to Network Vista is granted.
+* Group User Membership: Access to Network Vista is granted when one or more groups are matched.
-* LDAP Admin Group, when matched, the user is grant admin access.
+* LDAP Admin Group: When matched, the user is granted admin access.
-* Test username and test password: runs a test using the provided information, if successful, LDAP is enabled across the platform.
+* Test Username and Test Password: Runs a test using the provided information.

+If successful, LDAP is enabled across the platform.

-Click 'Test & Save'
+Click **'Test & Save'**

 ![img_9.png](imgs/img_9.png)